 These are one, Alpha Male combative behaviour

 - that is violence that occurs within a social group or community,

 - that is violence that occurs between two separate social groups or communities.

 Once we can understand this we can start to predict how violence is likely to unfold depending on where we are and at what time.

 Intuitively now we can start to anticipate what sort of violence to expect when walking through a dark street to get to a train station late at night.
 We can anticipate the type of violence that may occur when we go to a family barbecue where there will be lots of relatives that have not gotten together for a while and lots of alcohol is likely to flow.

 Once we understand these fundamentals we can explore how these forms of violence begin to unfold and develop strategies and tactics for how to neutralise these two very different threats.
 Preferably we can prevent an encounter even getting to the physical stage if we recognise what is going on and mitigate the risk.

 For more information regarding details of how humans engage in combat and violence with one another you may want to check out our free online course Understanding Modern Violence.
-This course goes into a lot of analysis into human to human violence - and it is free!
-Be sure to check it out to learn more.
+This course goes into a lot of analysis into human to human violence and explores the Alpha Male and Predator in some detail - and it is free!
+Be sure to check it out.